ryan3222/i8086-Visual-Emulator-/README.md

  - the animation modules is responsible for interpreting these instructions and executes them throu the animationController module
  - the animations are eather text updates, color changes , moving objects....

-## PS: TO LEARN MORE ABOUT THIS PROJECT PLEASE CONSULT THE MEMOIRE HERE
+## PS: TO LEARN MORE ABOUT THIS PROJECT PLEASE CONSULT THE THESIS HERE:

 https://drive.google.com/file/d/15oCISNob4TCXFv5j_5bS7qM_wElhvVz_/view?usp=sharing